-LANconfig automatically detects the new LANCOM Router in the TCP/IP network.
-Then the setup wizard starts that will help you make the basic settings of the device or will even do all the work for you (provided a suitable network environment exists).
+(3) If an unconfigured device is being found during searching, the setup wizard starts that will help you make the basic settings of the device or will even do all the work for you (provided a suitable network environment exists).

-If the setup wizard does not start automatically, start a manual search for new devices on all ports (if the LANCOM Router is connected via a serial port) or in the network (Device Find).
+If the setup wizard does not start automatically, start a manual search for new devices on all ports (if the LANCOM is connected via a serial port) or in the network (Device Find).

-If you cannot access an unconfigured LANCOM Router, the problem may be due to the netmask of the LAN: with less than 254 possible hosts (netmask > '255.255.255.0'), please ensure that the IP address 'x.x.x.254' is located in your own subnet.
+If you cannot access an unconfigured LANCOM, the problem may be due to the netmask of the LAN: with less than 254 possible hosts (netmask > '255.255.255.0'), please ensure that the IP address 'x.x.x.254' is located in your own subnet.

-If you have chosen automatic TCP/IP configuration, please continue with Step (4).
+If you have chosen automatic TCP/IP configuration, please continue with Step (5).

-(2) If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM Router.
-Confirm your choice with Next.

-- Chapter 3: Basic configuration - 3 Specify whether or not the router should act as a DHCP server.
-Make your selection and confirm with Next. - 4 In the following window, specify the password for configuration access.
+- If you would like to configure the TCP/IP settings manually, assign an available address from a suitable address range to the LANCOM.
+Confirm your choice with Next. - (5) Specify whether or not the router should act as a DHCP server.
+Make your selection and confirm with Next. - (6) In the following window, specify the password for configuration access.
 Note that the password is case-sensitive and ensure that it is sufficiently long (at least 6 characters).